 Generally, healing is completed within six to eight weeks.
 You will visit your doctor for scheduled examinations to assess your progress.

-Above are rare problems that can occur after surgery.
+Above are rare problems that can occur after cataract surgery in Calgary.
 However, these complications can be treated successfully with prompt medical attention.

 Your vision may be blurred for a while after you return to everyday activities following surgery.
 As your eye heals, it will need time to adjust and focus correctly.
-Your doctor will inform you when it is appropriate to drive again.
+Our cataract surgery specialist will inform you when it is appropriate to drive again.

 If you have received an IOL, you may notice that colours are brighter as it is a clear lens, unlike your natural lens.
 After a few months, you will acclimate to your improved colour vision.
 Once your eye has fully healed, you may require new glasses or contact lenses.

-An IOL or intraocular lens is plastic, fabricated specially to replace your natural lens within your eye.
-This allows the focus of images with your retina, delivering outstanding vision.
+An IOL or intraocular lens is plastic, fabricated especially to replace your natural lens within your eye.
+This allows the focus of images with your retina, delivering an outstanding vision.

 Standard IOL: This lens type offers you clear vision at a specific distance.